 Insider tip: If you aren’t afraid of heights, make your way up to the Bridge of Sighs on Deck 16, 72 feet above the ship and hundreds of feet above the sea, and look down through the glass floor.
 It’s like being on a helicopter hovering over the ship.

-What you’ll pay: From $329 per person (double occupancy) for a seven-night eastern Caribbean itinerary from Miami in December.
+What you’ll pay: From $589 per person (double occupancy) for a seven-night western Caribbean and Bahamas itinerary in August 2022 from Miami.